PreetSu/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
-Collaborate on improving risk management strategy recommendations, using Decision tree algorithm for  early identification of risk borrowers with an 88.58% accuracy.
+Improved in risk management strategy recommendations, using Decision tree algorithm for  early identification of risk borrowers with an 88.58% accuracy.